Primary Progressive Multiple Sclerosis

 Visual evoked potentials (VEP).
 This test is done to see how well your optic nerves are working.

-After the general diagnosis of MS, the diagnosis of PPMS is based almost exclusively
+After the general diagnosis of MS, the diagnosis of PPMS is based almost entirely

-on the patient's symptom history.
+on your symptom history.
 Because of this, it may take time for the PPMS diagnosis

 to be made.

-provider will try to provide treatments that relieve symptoms and improve your quality
+Your healthcare provider will also try to provide treatments that ease symptoms and

-of life.
-These may address problems such as depression, sexual problems, and extreme
+improve your quality of life.
+These may address problems such as depression, sexual

 Experts don't know how to prevent MS or the PPMS type of MS. Some people limit MS

-relapses by avoiding specific triggers such as stress and overheating.
+relapses by staying away from certain triggers such as stress and overheating.

 Physical and occupational therapy may be helpful.
 For example, therapists may teach